OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 ### Step-by-Step

 Ok, here we go!
 First we'll install some required packages to make everything run smoothly, and then we'll grab the code for this tutorial from GitHub.

-All of the code can be found on this Onion GitHub Repo: https://github.com/OnionIoT/oledQrCodeGenerator

 #### 1. Prepare your Ingredients